aaryaniitd/aaryaniitd/README.md

 - 👋 Hi, I’m Aaryan Ahuja | @aaryaniitd
-- 👀 I’m interested in discovering some programming projects
+- 👀 I’m interested in discovering some programming projects (preferably a Website or ML project).
-- 🌱 I code in Python and can create website using Bottstrap, Flask, HTML, CSS.
+- 🌱 I code in Python and can creates website using Bottstrap, Flask, HTML, CSS.
 I am currently learning Machine Learning.

 <!---